 Figure 8.
-The logo of the project BYOD - learning.
+The logo of the project BYOD - learning

-The fourth step was to the need to support teachers in becoming adaptable to change and the project ONLIFE (onlife.up.krakow.pl) has developed a special programme and module supporting teachers to develop competence in self-improvement and adapting to change without having to go through special trainings.
+The fourth step was to the need to support teachers in becoming adaptable to change and the project ONLIFE (onlife.up.krakow.pl) has developed a special programme and module supporting teachers to

 Figure 9.
-The logo of the project ONLIFE.
+The logo of the project ONLIFE